ISSA Nutritionist Study Guide

 We have three types of muscle tissue within our body.
 The most common of which is skeletal muscle tissue.

-Skeletal muscle tissue is responsible for our voluntary contraction, and it represents around 40% of the human body mass.
+Skeletal muscle tissue is responsible for our voluntary contraction, representing around 40% of human mass.

-Smooth muscle tissue is not as abundant as the skeletal variety, but it is in charge of a larger role, which is the involuntary contraction of every single organ system.
+Smooth muscle tissue is not as abundant as the skeletal variety but is in charge of a larger role: involuntary contraction of every single organ system.

 Cardiac muscle tissue is the most unique of the types.
 It is involuntary and found in the heart.
 It contains branched and striated fibers allowing for the propagation of signals through the individual cells.